posted under Find a Copywriter Who Specializes in Your Industry

 Positive words spoken about your beauty products can be extremely effective.
 Your customers want to know who is buying your product and what they like about it.
 Let them share their stories, in which other customers may be able to see themselves.

 If possible, include photos or videos of the person speaking for your testimonials, endorsements and product reviews.
 Even better is if your picture includes the customer using your product.
 Visuals will attract the eye and add credibility to the positive reviews.
-Post on your website and also use in your printed marketing materials.
+Post positive feedback on your website and also use in your printed marketing materials.

 In addition to the copy on your website, one of the best ways to promote your products is with a blog.
 Beauty blogs are some of the most popular blogs being published these days.